 I used 3 overripe, medium-sized bananas for this.
 You can tell if your bananas are overripe by the brown color of the peel.
 You don’t want them so far gone that they’ve turned black, because then they are just a MESS to deal with (and the flavor isn’t great) but they should be slightly mushy.
 The more brown the banana peel, the sweeter the final recipe.

-I have experimented with and altered this banana bread recipe to reach the ultimate level of moisture, texture, and hold.
+I have experimented with and altered this copycat Starbucks banana bread recipe to reach the ultimate level of moisture, texture, and hold.
 I can’t stand when any type of loaf bread just falls apart when you pick it up.
 That’s what I love about the Starbucks version.
 It’s so great for an on-the-go breakfast because you can just tear off chunks and eat it straight from the bag without it getting all crumbly and gross.

 Be careful not to add too many chunky fillings or else you’ll ruin the integrity of this loaf.
 Resist the urge to dump a whole bag of chocolate chips into this.
 Be better than me.
 One cup of walnuts and/or pecans is all you need.
 If you want to add more nuts I would recommend using a mortar & pestle or pulsing them in the food processor for 10-15 seconds prior to folding them into the batter.
 The smaller, lighter pieces will be distributed more evenly throughout the bake.
 You can use this method for chocolate chunks as well!